danlentz/printv/README.md

 ### Usage

-A quick example that shows a few features in action:
+To start, here's a quick example that shows a few features in action:

     CL-USER> (:printv
                :ff :|banner| :hr